Micro-inequity: In culture

 Micro-inequities may concern race, religion, color, disability, sexual identity, social class, and national origin.
 Some are embodied in language that links certain derogatory stereotypes with a particular race.
 Examples of such micro-inequities would be the terms "an Indian giver" and "to gyp," or the phrase "to Jew down."
 Other examples include the casual use of the term "she" while referring to individuals in occupations that have been predominantly women, such as teachers, nurses, and secretaries, and the disrespect sometimes exhibited toward fathers as full-time homemakers.

 Elimination of micro-inequities is a current focus of some universities, businesses, and government agencies as a key diversity strategy.
 According to some experts, micro-inequities can slowly and methodically erode a person's motivation and sense of worth.
 This may result in absenteeism, poor employee retention, and loss of productivity.
 In the article "Sizing Up What's Being Said" in The Sacramento Bee, nine techniques are outlined that help minimize the negative effect of micro-inequities.

 Modern media is also responsible for the perpetuation of micro-inequities.
 People of color have been portrayed negatively; eminent people of color are poorly represented in Western media.
 Examples would include the fallacious belief that African Americans are the majority of those on welfare in the US.
 Many Native Americans are sensitive to the idea that "Columbus discovered" their land.
 Feagin and Benokraitis note that the mass media has portrayed women negatively in many respects; for example, women are portrayed as sexual objects in many music videos.

 In Julie Rowe's Time Magazine article "Why Your Boss May Be Sweating the Small Stuff," she outlines workplace micro-inequity applications and how they influence performance.
 Rowe states, "It used to be that [micro-inequities were] tone-deaf moments used to buttress discrimination claims.
 Now they are becoming the basis for [validating] those claims."

-Micro-messaging has varying impacts in academic and corporate settings.
-In academia, students predominantly receive knowledge from educators.
-Conversely, the corporate environment emphasizes collaboration, with leaders drawing on the expertise of their team members.
+There are distinct differences between the effects of micro-messaging in the academic community versus the corporate workplace.
+Students, by and large, rely on being the recipients of the knowledge provided by the educator.
+In the workplace, it is a collaborative environment where leaders rely and depend on the knowledge and skills of team members.
 Raising the knowledge of micro-messaging in the corporate sector can "make even hardened executives recognize themselves, or at the very least, their superiors" as senders of micro-inequities, according to Young.
 Since micro-inequities represent each person's status quo of behavior, it normally requires experiential examples on the receiving side to understand their impact on altering performance.
 Stephen Young and Mary Rowe agree, "A good way to deal with micro-inequities is to bring them to the forefront through discussion."